 - Explain how laws apply to your case and answer your questions

 It can help to have a legal representative working on your behalf throughout these proceedings.
 Any omissions or mistakes in an SSD application may only lengthen the process, leaving you without the benefits you need.
-Hiring an attorney from our team can also be beneficial because if your claim is denied, we can guide you through the appeals process.
+Hiring an attorney from our team can also be beneficial because if the SSA denies your claim, we can guide you through the appeals process.

 For a free legal consultation with a social security disability lawyer serving Spartanburg, call 828.286.3866